 Apple manages to stay consistent between macOS and iOS apps.

-The Importance of Design Consistency
+Understand the Importance of Design Consistency?

 Consistency is crucial if you want your audience to feel comfortable on your site.
 It allows new users to learn your UI quickly, and recurring users to use it efficiently and confidently.